ethers-io/ethers.js/docs/v5/cli/plugin/README.md

 #### *plugin* . **getAddress**( addressOrName [ , message = "" , [ allowZero = false ] ] ) => *Promise< string >*

 A plugin should use this method to resolve an address.
-If the resovled address is the zero address and *allowZero* is not true, an error is raised.
+If the resolved address is the zero address and *allowZero* is not true, an error is raised.

 #### *plugin* . **dump**( header , info ) => *void*